Snapshot virtual tour

 Trail Center Interior

 Artwork is displayed on the walls of the trail center, which includes a woodstove, picnic tables and restrooms.
-The trail center has interpretive displays and may be reserved for group meetings by calling the park.
+The trail center features interpretive displays.

 A tie post and picnic tables are positioned in the partially shaded equestrian area.
 Lake Maria State Park has six miles of horse trails that wind through the remnants of the Big Woods forest that used to cover much of Minnesota.